-Discovery of previously unknown immunodeficiencyFebruary 19th, 2013 in Genetics /
+Discovery of previously unknown immunodeficiencyFebruary 19, 2013 in Medicine & Health / Genetics

 Severe autoimmunity in childhood can be an indication of a primary immunodeficiency (PID) – this has now been demonstrated in a 13-year-old patient by a research group from the MedUni Vienna belonging to the CeMM Research Center for Molecular Medicine of the AAS and the St. Anna paediatric hospital.
 A previously unknown B-cell defect was identified in the teenager with the aid of so-called "next generation sequencing", with which genetic mutations in the genetic material can be detected within a few days.
 The study has been published in the leading journal Blood.